Poor Old Horse

 Ian Giles sang Poor Old Horse, with words collected by Alfred Williams and a tune by Tom Bower, on Magpie Lane's 1994 Beautiful Jo album Speed the Plough.

 Cockersdale sang Poor Old Horse in 1998 on their Fellside CD Wide Open Skies.
-They commented in their liner notes:
+They noted:

 Another of the songs which we learned for [Sid Kipper's ‘Lateral History Programme’ for BBC Radio 2]; this one was found by Graham [Pirt] from the Northumbrian tradition.
 Although there are variants of this song found around the country the tune of this version is very characteristic of those found in other Northumbrian songs.